Last Updated: June 3, 2025 by TRUiC Team

 Step 1: Name Your Indiana LLC

-Before you get started, you will need to pick a suitable name for your Indiana LLC.
+First, you need to choose a name for your Indiana LLC.

 1. Important Naming Guidelines for Indiana LLCs: